submariner-io/submariner-website/src/content/development/contribution-guide/_index.en.md

 ##### Release Notes

 [Release notes] should be published for each GA version.
-All new features and bug fixes of the release should be labeled with `release-note-needed` and have a relevant release note documented as part of the PR.
-Release notes submitted with PRs should be written in individual files in the `/release-notes` directory of the relevant repository.
+All new features and bug fixes of the release should be labeled with `release-note-needed` and have a corresponding release note

-The release note file name should contain a short description about the release note subject, prefixed with a date in the format
-`YYYYMMDD` and end with a `.md` suffix.
-The date part is the date the PR was first pushed.
-The content of the file should be Markdown snippets, starting with `<!-- markdownlint-disable MD041 -->` in the first line to avoid failing over missing main header by the `markdownlint`.
+PR in [the website repository].

+Pending release notes should be prepared as pull requests adding to the pending release notes on the appropriate branch in [the website repository], *i.e.* `release-notes-0.16` etc. Release notes should follow the practices described in [writing good release notes].
+Each release note pull request, if it's written alongside the PR it describes, should depend on the main PR (so that it can't be merged before the PR it documents).
+A PR with a release note PR should be labeled with the `release-note-handled` label.

-Once a week, as part of the tasks and bugs triage meeting, the team will make sure that new bugs / tasks / PRs are properly labeled and have the release notes documentation.
-When the version is ready for GA, all the notes can then be gathered from issues / PRs using the `release-note-needed` label and a [pull request to the website repository] should be opened.
+Once a week, as part of the tasks and bugs triage meeting, the team will make sure that new bugs / tasks / PRs are properly labeled and have corresponding release notes.
+When the version is ready for GA, the pending release note branch can then be merged to the main branch of [the website repository].

-After that point, the `release-note-handled` label should be added to the issues / PRs.
-The [following query] can be use to identify pending issues / PRs.
+The [following query] can be use to identify PRs whose release notes still need to be written.

 ### Unplanned Work